JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 - Series Bible
 - Character Bible
 **Structured Inputs**:
-- Episode Outlines (Season 1)
+- Episodes (Season 1)
-- Pilot Outlines
+- Pilots
 **Unstructured Inputs**:
 - “What rules govern how episodes should begin and end?”
 - “Which main character is most motivated by greed?"
 - "What if we do an episode where the ensemble buy a boat and give it to charity?
 Does this have potential?
 Why or why not?"

 **Stage 3: Late Development - Season Treatment & Holistic Evaluation** Now the season treatment is at least tentatively complete.
-We can add our pilot episode, additional episode outlines, and episode summaries to the referenced documents.
+We can add our pilot episode, additional episodes, and episode summaries to the referenced documents.
 We now have the entire season 1 treatment in reference, allowing us to answer high-level queries on the full body of work.
 These documents will also enhance our workflow even further when we approach season 2.
 **Reference Documents**:
 - Studio Mandate
 - Series Pitch
 - Series Bible
 - Character Bible
-- Episode Outlines
+- Episodes
-- Episode Outlines (Season 1)
+- Episodes (Season 1)
-- Episode Summaries (Season 1)
+- Episode Summaries
 **Structured Inputs**:
-- Episode Outlines (Season 2)
+- Episodes (Season 2)
 **Unstructured Inputs**:
 - “What unresolved arcs carry over from Season 1 to 2?”
 - “Does Episode 10 deliver satisfying thematic closure?”